Please get in touch to arrange your live-in care home assessment.

 Importantly for those recovering from and living with cancer, we provide nurse-led care.
 This means our professional carers are trained to monitor and identify any changes in your health, responding appropriately and avoiding any unnecessary hospital admissions.
 As part of our commitment to delivering high-quality cancer care at home, we monitor and measure health outcomes, to ensure we continually improve the cancer care we provide.
 When needed, we work with leading nursing companies and other healthcare professionals, to ensure any complex medical procedures can be delivered at home.

 If you need to attend hospital for radio or chemotherapy, our compassionate carer will accompany you to these visits providing support – just when you need it.

 Expert palliative care at home

-Our professional carers receive specialist training in how to care and support a person approaching the end of life, supporting both their medical, social and emotional needs.
-Our high quality palliative care service is a holistic approach tailored to manage symptoms and support any complex medical procedures which may be needed.
-Our flexible approach to planning care at this stage in someone’s cancer care journey is focused on promoting comfort and dignity, whilst ensuring a person’s needs, wishes and choices are met right to the very end of life.
+Our professional carers receive specialist training on how to care and support a person approaching the end of life, supporting both their medical, social and emotional needs.
+Our high-quality palliative cancer care at home service is a holistic approach, tailored to manage symptoms and support any complex medical procedures which may be needed.
+Our flexible approach to planning care at this stage in someone’s cancer care journey is focused on promoting comfort and dignity, whilst ensuring a person’s needs, wishes and choices are met, right to the very end of life.